Search for heavy dark matter from dwarf spheroidal galaxies: leveraging cascades and subhalo models: Heavy dark matter model

 where $dS_\gamma/dE_\gamma$ is the gamma-ray spectra from DM annihilation/decay before accounting for electromagnetic cascades~\cite{Murase:2012xs}, $\langle\sigma v \rangle$ is the velocity-averaged cross section and $\tau_\chi$ is the life time of the decaying DM.
 The redshift dependence does not appear because of the proximity of the dSphs.

 The spectra of generated gamma rays should be modified through electromagnetic cascades.
 We follow Ref.~\cite{Murase:2012rd} to calculate the cascade emission, approximating a galaxy to be a single zone.
 Details of electron-positron pair creation, synchrotron and inverse-Compton emission processes are considered.
 We solve the kinetic equation describing the evolution of the coupled system of photons and electrons~\cite{Murase:2012rd,Murase:2012xs}.
-For the magnetic field in target dSphs, we assume $B=1\ \mu$G as a fiducial value, while photons from the cosmic microwave background (CMB)~\cite{2009ApJ...707..916F} are taken as the background photon field for inverse-Compton emission.
+For the magnetic field in target dSphs, we assume $B=1\ \mu$G as a fiducial value, while photons from the CMB~\cite{2009ApJ...707..916F} are taken as the background photon field for inverse-Compton emission.
 We also consider the infrared (IR) and optical radiation fields in dSphs, which are expected to be comparable to those in the clusters of galaxies~\cite{Lin:2003su, Kirby:2013wna}.
-Therefore, as an approximation, we include the low-IR extragalactic background light model in Ref.~\cite{Kneiske:2003tx} with 10 times enhancement as in Refs.~\cite{Song:2023xdk, Murase:2012rd}.
+Therefore, as an approximation, we include the low-IR extragalactic background light model in Ref.~\cite{Kneiske:2003tx} with 10 times enhancement {to account for contributions from the stellar populations in the dSphs} as in Refs.~\cite{Song:2023xdk, Murase:2012rd}.
 We ignore the spatial diffusion because high-energy electrons/positrons lose their energies faster than they diffuse out in a galaxy. {For the cascade calculation, we assume an escaping distance of the gamma rays at the $r_\mathrm{max}$ of the dSphs.
 This distance best represents the scale of the magnetic fields of the dSphs.} As a result, the expected gamma-ray energy fluxes at Earth, $E_\gamma^2 \Phi_\gamma(E_\gamma, \theta_\Delta)$, from DM annihilation/decay processes in the dSphs are expressed as:

 where $dG_\gamma/dE_\gamma$ is the gamma-ray spectrum expected at Earth, which includes both attenuation and cascade components.